 I don’t like to use too much flour in my homemade brownies because I like to keep them as dense and fudgy as possible.
 More flour equals a cakey brownie.
 A little bit of cocoa powder intensifies the chocolate flavor.
 Don’t leave it out.
 You can use natural unsweetened or dutched cocoa.
 Espresso powder gives the brownies their mocha flavor.
 You can find espresso powder in most major grocery stores in the coffee aisle or purchase it online.
 If you pick up a new jar, know that you’ll use it often your baking.
 It’s fantastic in recipes like chocolate cake, mocha blondies, and Guinness chocolate cupcakes.
 Here are all of my recipes using espresso powder if you need ideas.

 Notice how there is no leavening agent in these brownies?
-I do not add baking powder or soda to my brownies because I prefer them as dense (not airy!) as possible.
+I do not add baking powder or soda to my brownies because I prefer them as dense (not airy or cakey!) as possible.

 And, finally.
 The eggs.
 Eggs are crucial to making the very best brownies.
 I’ve told you once, I’ve told you a million times… eggs do hundreds of things in baking.
 From binding, to adding richness, to tenderizing, to providing structure and lift.
-My homemade brownie recipes uses 3 large high quality Eggland’s Best eggs, which give the brownies a tight crumb, rich flavor, and the ultimate fudge-like texture.
+My homemade brownie recipe uses 3 large high-quality eggs, which give the brownies a tight crumb, rich flavor, and the ultimate fudge-like texture.

 The cheesecake layer is spread between two layers of brownies.
 So, you’ll spread half of the brownie batter into the pan, followed by the cheesecake, then the remaining brownie batter.
 Halving the brownie batter for the layers doesn’t have to be exact.
-It’s ok if there isn’t enough batter for the top layer– do your best spreading it around on top of the cheesecake layer.
+It’s ok if there isn’t as much batter for the top layer—just do your best to spread it around on top of the cheesecake layer.
 It’ll taste good no matter how you layer it.